1-mbps/talent-matching-mvp/README.md

 2. The job description is also converted into those two embedding types.

-3. Compute the cosine similarity of each resume embedding to its corresponding embedding on the job description.
+3. Compute the cosine similarity of the resume embeddings to their corresponding embeddings on the job description.
 Then, combine the two scores using reciprocal-rank fusion.
+(This uses a Qdrant vector database)

 4. Return the 7 highest-scoring resumes.